NiklasPfister/adaXT/docs/user_guide/creatingPredictor.md

 ```
-The template has three components: (1) The \_\_init\_\_ function, which is used to
+The template includes three main components:

+1. \_\_init\_\_ function: This function is used to initialize the class.
+Because Cython
-initialize the class.
-Because Cython removes a lot of the boiler plate with
+   removes a lot of the boiler plate with default Python classes Cython, you cannot
-default Python classes, we cannot just add attributes to our cdef class without
+   add attributes to a cdef class without explicitly defining them.
+The \_\_init\_\_
-defining the attributes specifically on the class via the \_\_init\_\_ function.
-You can overwrite the \_\_init\_\_ function if desired to initialize variables on
-the Predictor class, which can then be used in the predict method.
-If you do not use the \_\_init\_\_ functionality, you generally do not need to
+   function allows you to define and initialize these attributes.
+If you do not need
+   additional attributes, you can skip this step.
-add any extra attributes.
-(2) The predict method, wich is used to compute the
+2. predict method: This method is used to compute predictions for the given input X
-predictions at the provided X values.
-It is a simple def function
-and can be used like any other regular Python method.
-Within this function you
+   values.
+It is a standard Python method and can be used like any other.
+Within this
-in particular have access to the general attributes found on the
+   method, you have access to the general attributes of the
-[Predictor](../api_docs/Predictor.md) class.
-This includes the number of
+   [Predictor](../api_docs/Predictor.md) class, including the number of features and
-features and the root node object, which you can use to traverse the tree (see
+   the root node object, which can be used to traverse the tree.
-example below).
-(3) The forest_predict method, which is used to aggregate predictions across trees
+4. forest_predict method: This static method aggregates predictions across multiple
-for forest predictions.
-It is a static method, which allows
-us to parallelize across trees.
-If your custom Predictor just averages the
+   trees for forest predictions.
+It enables parallel processing across trees.
+If your
-tree predictions, you can just inherit the forest_predict method from the base
+   custom Predictor simply averages tree predictions, you can inherit this method
-Predictor class.
+   from the base Predictor class.

 ## Example of creating a Predictor

+To illustrate each component, we go over the PredictorQuantile class, which is used
+for quantile regression trees and forests.
+It does not add any additional attributes
+so the \_\_init\_\_ function is not needed in this case.

 ### The predict method

-As an example we have the PredictorQuantile, which is able to predict the
+In quantile regression we want to predict the quantiles of the conditional distribution
-quantiles of regression data instead of just the mean squared error as the
+instead of just the conditional mean as in regular regression.
+For a single tree this can
-regular regression predict.
-First, let us just focus on the predict method:
+be done with the following predict method:

 ```cython
 cdef class PredictorQuantile(Predictor):